Sage-Bionetworks/Synapse-React-Client/README.md

 - Typescript is a superset of Javascript that provides static typing.
 This catches many bugs at compile time and makes the client much more self-documenting.

 - rollup allows the client to be built as a UMD bundle **without** having to eject the application from react's built in webpack configuation.
-The primary motivation for bunlding the package as a UMD build is using the package in synapse.org.
+The primary motivation for bundling the package as a UMD build is using the package in synapse.org.

 Caveats of these dependencies-
 When rollup bundles the app and resolves an `import module from 'library'` statement it will attempt to include the module in the final output.
 This is done by looking through the `node_modules/` folder and attempting to copy the code for the library, it's done via [rollup-plugin-node-resolve](https://github.com/rollup/rollup-plugin-node-resolve).
 This doesn't work for every library nor should it be done for every library. `React`, if bundled in this fashion would bloat the bundle to 100k plus lines, its prefereable to include `React` via CDN.
 Additionally, some bundles don't resolve well (e.g. they have circular dependencies).
 If this happens you have to use a CDN for the code and tell rollup to recognize the import as a global in the final output file.
 In the [rollup config](./rollup.config.js),